-- Remember that ALL surgery is likely to produce a lasting, permanent scar — and that it is likely this scar will fade over approximately 12 to 15 months or longer, but that some scars are unpredictable and some skin types are prone to quite pronounced scarring.
+- Remember that ALL surgery is likely to produce a lasting, permanent scar.
+It is likely this scar will fade over approximately 12 to 15 months or longer.
+However, some scars are unpredictable and some skin types are prone to quite pronounced scarring.

 - Be sure you are comfortable with ANY and ALL of the potential risks before consenting to Surgery.